-1. First of all, a finishing sauce created by Chris over at “Nibble Me This” caught my eye.
-Chris simply combined sour cream and a fajita marinade to create a sauce to drizzle over his fajitas.
-I took this cue and combined 1/2 cup sour cream with 5 tablespoons of my favorite canned jalapeno salsa and created this finishing sauce for chicken tacos.
-You’ll find that canned jalapeno salsa on the Mexican food isle at your local grocery.
-At least my Safeway in Highlands Ranch carries it.
-The spicy salsa thins the sour cream and create a flavorful drizzle for any Mexican dish.
+It all started with a finishing sauce Chris created over at I saw over at “Nibble Me This” Chris simply combined sour cream and a fajita marinade to create a sauce to drizzle over his fajitas.
+I took his cue and combined 1/2 cup sour cream with 5 tablespoons of my Homemade Roasted Tomatillo Salsa and created this finishing sauce for these grilled chicken tacos.
+The tangy salsa thins the sour cream and create a flavorful drizzle for any Mexican dish.

 2. This month’s Food and Wine Magazine has a great article on taco trucks which includes some tantalizing photos and unique taco combinations.
-A brining technique for grilled chicken tacos looked easy and interesting, so I used this method before firing up the Weber.
+A brining technique for grilled chicken tacos looked easy and interesting, so I used their method of marinating the chicken breasts overnight before firing up the Weber.
+My marinade consists of tomatoes, and lime juice.
 After grilled, the chicken had a tangy lime flavor and grilling with skin on and bone in, a moist end result.

 3. My refrigerator was incredibly inspiring for this recipe.
 Yup, needed to use up some of that expensive produce sitting in the vegetable bin.

 Hence these Tomato Lime Marinated Grilled Chicken Tacos were born.
 The marinade for the chicken produced a flavorful outcome.
 A perfect side dish for these tacos would be this Mexican Green Rice or Cowboy Beans.
 In this article you’ll also find a sure fire method to perfectly heat soft and pliable corn tortillas.